arenas-guerrero-julian/pycottas-endpoint/tests/federation.md

-# Federated query to rdflib-endpoint
+# Federated query to pycottas-endpoint

 To test it locally start the docker compose stack in this folder